365businessdev/downloads/_i18n/en-US/e4664942-0212-41a2-aa2d-cf376adb84a6/downloads.md

-﻿This article publishes the various runtime packages for the 365 business Address Validation extension, for Microsoft Dynamics 365 Business Central.
+﻿This article publishes the various runtime packages for the $appName extension, for Microsoft Dynamics 365 Business Central.

 A runtime package is a precompiled application package that you can use in your Microsoft Dynamics 365 Business Central on-premise installation.
 It is important to use the correct version for your platform version of Microsoft Dynamics 365 Business Central.